dcharlaftis/yugioh/README.md

 card image service to make http calls to the server api.
 The responses are presented in the demoView.html.

-Note 1) CORS issues may be met by the browser. (use F12 for debug)
+Note: CORS issues may be met by the browser. (use F12 for debug)

-Note2) config folder is a demo one, do not bother testing it